 B.Sc., Education, Ohio Dominican University

 Dr. Dailey has conducted invited talks with physicians and other health care providers specializing in pediatric and adolescent medicine at both Nationwide Children’s Hospital and the Franklin County Public Health Department (Columbus, OH) regarding effective strategies for increasing adolescent HPV vaccination and asthma control compliance among parents.
 She also received top paper awards for her work on cancer clinical trial decision-making among rural, Appalachian patients, caregiver involvement in patient cancer treatment decisions, and parental decision-making about the HPV vaccine among Somali parents.
-Dr. Dailey currently teaches Health Communication, Communication Theory, Media Effects & Society, Intercultural Communication and Introduction to Organizational Communication.
+Dr. Dailey currently teaches Health Communication, Communication Theory, Media Effects & Society and Introduction to Organizational Communication.

 Prior to making the decision to enter the academy, Dr. Dailey worked in visual merchandising, creative branding, marketing and PR.
 She has technical experience with copywriting, and the use of emerging technologies in creative messaging and/or corporate branding.

 DAILEY, P. M. (IN PRESS).
 TV’s Black women medical professionals: Sapphires & mammies with a stethoscope.
 In L.T.
 Brackett (Ed) Working While Black: Essays on Television Portrayals of African American Professionals.
 McFarland Press.

 Palmer-Wackerly, A. L., DAILEY, P. M., Krok-Schoen, J. L., Rhodes, N., & Krieger, J. L. (2017).
 Patient perceptions of illness identity in cancer clinical trial decision-making.
 Health Communication.
 Prepublished online June 16, 2017. doi: 10.1080/10410236.2017.1331189